 The Banshee of Ben Caledon is the story of a cattle drove from Castle Muirn in the Highlands to Edinburgh in the Lowlands.
 My heroine pretends to be a herd boy and has to learn to manage cattle quickly.
 She must reach Edinburgh to warn her father about a conspiracy against the king.
 The climax takes place on Ben Caledon, that is, the mountain of Caledonia.
 An old and spooky place in my novel.

+So exciting!
 Before we go, I’d like to mention your online courses.
 They are so good.
 You are generous with your time throughout each course and you offer many excellent resources.
 Are there any upcoming classes we should know about?

 I’m preparing to teach Ancient Celts in April and Medieval Castles in July 2020.
 The courses are sponsored by Hearts through History Romance Writers.

-Excerpt: The Banshee of Ben Caledon
+The Banshee of Ben Caledon

 Scottish Highlands September 1638